progressive-instruments/phrasa-docs/docs/getting_started.md

 This getting started session is intended to give you an overview over the capabilities of Phrasa.
 If you feel confused at some part, don't worry, In the next 'Concepts' section we will start right at the beginning.

 This guide presumes you have some minimal understanding about music and sound.
-If you are unfamiliar with terms like fequency, note or tempo you might want to begin with <u>Phrasa Music and Sound Cheatsheet</u>, or jump to it at any time you feel.
+If you are unfamiliar with terms like frequency, note or tempo you might want to begin with <u>Phrasa Music and Sound Cheatsheet</u>, or jump to it at any time you feel.